Why I Made This

 06 / IT'S YOURS NOW

 And if any of this resonates with you, I'd love to talk.
-I do consulting work helping companies and teams understand AI and figure out how to actually use it.
-Not in a "here's a slide deck about the future" way, but in a "let's build something and see what happens" way.
-The Fishbowl is a good example of how I think about this stuff.
+I do fractional executive work helping companies and teams understand AI and figure out how to actually use it.
+Not in a “here's a slide deck about the future” way, but in a “let's build something and see what happens” way.

 Built by Gavin Purcell, a human — and Claude, an AI